The weight of the truck helps determine whether you need to pay toll and how much you need to pay.

 If your truck is registered abroad, you must provide weight information when purchasing a digital KmToll ticket.
 If you pay the road toll through a provider, the provider can guide you on how to obtain the weight for your truck.

-You can see a Danish truck's technically permissible total weight in the Danish Motor Register (DMR) and on the registration certificate in the field F1.
+You can see a Danish truck's technically permissible total weight in the Danish Register of Motor Vehicles (DMR) and on the registration certificate in the field F1.

 If your truck is designed to drive with a trailer, or if you are driving with a road train, the toll liability and toll rate are expected to be determined based on the technically permissible total weight of the towing vehicle (the motor vehicle).
 This weight is indicated in field F.1 of the registration certificate for the motor vehicle.

-If you can document that the information in the Danish Motor Register about your truck does not match the information on the registration certificate or the customer information file, you can register the truck for an inspection.
+If you can document that the information in the Danish Register of Motor Vehicles about your truck does not match the information on the registration certificate or the customer information file, you can register the truck for an inspection.

-The inspection company can subsequently update the Danish Motor Register with the correct information.
+The inspection company can subsequently update the Danish Register of Motor Vehicles with the correct information.

-If the updated information affects the CO2 emission class classification, the classification in the Danish Motor Register will reflect the information from the inspection.
+If the updated information affects the CO2 emission class classification, the classification in the Danish Register of Motor Vehicles will reflect the information from the inspection.